Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |           6|          4|           37|            6|        47|

-Let's take a closer look at the wait-time data and think about how me might simulate it.
-We'll begin by looking at correlations between each process component.
-We are looking to see if any particular component is more closely correlated with the total time.
+Let's  begin by looking at correlations between each process component.
+We are looking to see if any particular component is more closely correlated with the total-time.
 There are a few packages that will build correlation tables for you, but we will go ahead and build this manually.

 ```r